ChristopherAbadie/CompPhys/README.md

-This is a test repository.
+This is a repository of code associated with a traffic simulation of the Nagel–Schreckenberg model.